DoctorWkt/2FISC/Docs/journal.md

 this small sample of 16 addresses is a 35nS propagation delay.
 Alan did say that it is possible that some data values might require a delay of up to 150nS.

+## Wed  1 Jul 16:18:29 AEST 2020

+Alan's looking at the design and I'm getting some good feedback.
+He's not happy with the 1K pullup resistors and recommends 22K ones instead.
+I'll definitely have to try that out.
+He doesn't think that the PCB layout is crucial.
+He doesn't like my register control line names, or my flags names!

+Alan did point out something that I hadn't fully realised and there some potential there.
+The jump logic is now effectively wired to the data bus, because the OHireg writes to the data bus and that's where the jump logic reads from.
+Implication: we don't have to read the flags from the OHireg;
+in fact, we can read them straight from the data bus.

+I've just updated the Verilog version to reflect this.
+All the tests are still OK.